Beautiful Boat Photography From Across Canada

 “One more catch before the sun goes down,” writes Vivian Wever of Grande Prairie, Alberta.
 This magnificent sunset shot was captured on Lesser Slave Lake.

 Welcome aboard the Theodore Too!
-Mississauga, Ontario’s Lina Tasca got a glimpse of this smiling tugboat, based on the classic Canadian children’s television series, Theodore Tugboat.
+Mississauga, Ontario’s Lina Tasca got a glimpse of this grinning tugboat, based on the classic Canadian children’s television series, Theodore Tugboat.